It’s been years since the last theatrical Batman spoof movie came

 mindless fun.
 Truthfully, some of the films inspirational statements really hit

 home for me.
-I think the most impactful line of all was this statement from
+Easily the most impactful line of all comes at the end of the film from

 Lego Bruce Wayne … “In life, you’ll always loose people you love … but that